jshank/bwalink/README.md

 - Good wire strippers/cutters
 - Multimeter

 My hot tub had a small Y-Cable hanging outside of the control box that you can plug into for power and to get to the RS-485 communications of the tub.
-If you don't have this cable, you can likely plug into the main control board IF it has the same outlet type.
+If you don't have this cable, you can likely plug into the main control board **if** it has the same outlet type.
 This should be the same type of connector that goes to your control panel.

 *Note that the tab is on the left of the connector*